stvmlbrn/stvmlbrn.github.io/_posts/2017-5-27-considerations-when-choosing-an-npm-package.md

 here are some things I look at to help make a selection on what package to use.

-This list is not in any particular order and by no means should be considered exhaustive of all considerations that developers should make when deciding what to include in our programs.
-However, these are the things I look at most often to make a decision on what to use, or maybe even to use an existing solution or write my own.
+This list is not in any particular order and by no means should be considered exhaustive of all things that we should consider when deciding what to include in our programs.
+However, these are the things I look at most often to make a decision on what to use, or maybe even write something from scratch.

 * **Recent Download Totals** -
 I know I said this list was not in a particular order but I am including this item at the